-3-way diverter valve A valve that directs water in one of two directions: the sewer or the landscape.
-Diverter valves come in different materials and sizes.
+Glossary 3-way diverter valve A valve that directs water in one of two directions: the sewe or the landscape.
+Diverter valves come in different material and sizes.
 ABS Acrylonitrile butadiene styrene, a black plastic pipe used in drainage plumbing.
 ABS pipe is used in gravity-based graywater systems, such as branched-drain systems.
-ABS is cut with a saw or tubing cutters and glued together with ABS glue, also called ABS cement.

-Actuator A motor that attaches to the face of a plastic 3-way valve and connects to a plug-in transformer and a toggle switch so that a graywater system can be turned on or off from another location (usually inside the house).

-Auto vent (also called air admittance valve, AAV, Studor valve, in-line vent)

-A device that allows air to enter a drainage plumbing system.
-In a graywater system, it prevents water being "sucked out" or siphoned out of the washing machine while it is filling.
-The auto vent must be located at the high point of the graywater system.
-This device must not be installed on the plumbing system of the house or unit, as this is not allowed under the direction.
-Backflow preventers are used to protect the municipal water system from contamination, for example, by graywater from a sand filter-to-drip irrigation system.
-Backflow preventer assemblies must be tested annually by a licensed tester to ensure they're working properly.
-A reduced pressure principle backflow preventer (RP) is required for graywater systems that include municipal make-up water and do not have an air gap.
+ABS i cut with a saw or tubing cutters and glued together with ABS glue, also called ABS cement.
+Actuator A motor that attaches to the face of a plastic 3-way valv and connects to a plug-in transformer and a toggle switch so that a graywater system can be turned on or off from anothe location (usually inside the house).
+Auto vent (also called air admittance valve, AAV, Studor valve, in-line vent) A device that allows air to enter a drainage plumbing system In a graywater system, it prevents water being "sucked out" o siphoned out of the washing machine while it is filling.
+Th auto vent must be located at the high point of the graywate system.
+This device must not be installed on the plumbing system of the house or unit, as this is not allowed under th San Francisco Plumbing Code.
+Backflow preventer An assembly that prevents water from reversing its flow direction.
+Backflow preventers are used to protect th municipal water system from contamination, for example by graywater from a sand filter-to-drip irrigation system Backflow preventer assemblies must be tested annually by licensed tester to ensure they're working properly.
+A reduced pressure principle backflow preventer (RP) is required fo graywater systems that include municipal make-up water and do not have an air gap.
+Backwater valve A type of swing-check valve used on the overflow pipe of a graywater tank, as well as on the sewer-side of the 3-way diverter valve.
+Its purpose is to prevent sewage from either entering the tank or passing by a partially open 3-way valve